Woman falls onto tracks after being punched at LIRR station

-CENTRAL ISLIP, Long Island (WABC) --MTA police are looking for the man who punched a young female commuter in the face Wednesday morning, causing her to fall on the tracks at the LIRR Central Islip station.
+CENTRAL ISLIP, Long Island (WABC) --MTA police arrested a man they say punched a young female commuter in the face Wednesday morning, causing her to fall on the tracks at the LIRR Central Islip station.

 Police are not releasing the woman's identity, but she was treated and released from the hospital.